-Mike: I joined the City of Ashland in late 2014, but I first entered the field of risk management in 1996 to develop and deliver fee based consulting and training engagement service for a commercial insurance agency.
+Mike: I joined the City of Ashland in late 2014, but I first entered the field of risk management in 1996 to develop and deliver fee-based consulting and training engagement services for a commercial insurance agency.
 Most of these services centered on improving safety practices, reducing workers’ compensation costs and developing safety and employment practices programs.
 This is also when I completed most of my formal training and education in safety and achieved applicable industry designations.

 Prior to this I was in senior management positions in manufacturing, initially as a quality manager and later as a manufacturing and distribution operations manager.
 During this period I was also responsible for the safety of the plant’s employees and the work I did there really formed the foundation for everything I have done since in safety and loss control.